 Take it? or..

-You cannot argue against the mission/the cause – because then you are not ‘worthy’ to take part – so goes the saying.
-Nor can you complain about the location – as is a result of conflict, natural disaster, or natural resources (gas, oil, minerals extraction etc).
+You cannot argue against the mission/the cause – because then you are not ‘worthy’ to take part – right?.
+Nor can you complain about the location – as is a result of the conflict, natural disaster, or natural resources (gas, oil, minerals extraction etc).

 Could the conditions within the location be changed, perhaps?
-While the employer work on a wellness programme time will pass as committees meet and discuss.
-You – the individual can start now to increase your wellbeing by doing small changes to how you eat, move, rest, and ‘think’.
+While the employer work on a wellness program time will pass as committees meet and discuss.
+You – the individual can start now to increase your well-being by doing small changes to how you eat, move, rest, and ‘think’.

 Field Mission Dilemma: Take it – Then – Leave it!